siddhantdange/GoTool/README.md

 Usage:
 ------

+###Enter GoTool Mode:
+Type in 'go' in the top search bar and hit the 'tab' button

+###To Add Shortcut:
+1. Navigate to the website you want to add
+2. Enter GoTool Mode
+3. type in 'add' and hit the 'enter' button

+### Use Shortcuts:
 Type in 'go' and hit tab => GoTool is activated.
-Type in a shortcut name and hit enter.
+Type in a shortcut name and hit enter

-If that shortcut has not been made, you will be directed to an 'add shortcut' page.
-Once that shortcut has been made, entering GoTol mode and typing in the same title will lead to the saved page.
+### Manage Shortcuts:
 To edit shortcuts, enter GoTool mode and search with 'manage'.
 There you will be able to see all your shortcuts and delete them.

 Enjoy!